sol4nki/metroScheduler/final/README_main.md

 if we enter and exit the same station we do get a deduction of rupees 11 so i didnt implement the station1 == station2 logic as it is incorrect! in real life scenario if i enter station1 and exit without boarding metro money is deducted from my ticket/card so it was deliberate

-I also used ai assistance to code the dfs search algorithm other than that, entire code, the graph, suggestion and everything is made by me, for the graph i used the same logic used in old 2d video games of coordinate rendering and rerendering at fixed intervals or rerendering on input or change in positions of elements i hold 100% responsibility that code except a small part of dfs implementation is made totally by me.
+I also used ai assistance to code the dfs search algorithm other than that, entire code, the graph, suggestion and everything is made by me, for the graph i used the same logic used in old 2d video games of coordinate rendering and rerendering at fixed intervals or rerendering on input or change in positions of elements.

 ### Reference links: